 Who should I contact for support?

-Please contact the Course Evals Team at evals@wustl.edu.
+Please contact Course Evals at evals@wustl.edu.
 You are also welcome to contact the appropriate school/program eval administrator as outlined above.
 Users in the College of Arts & Sciences are encouraged to first contact their department administrator.

 Is the evaluation link in this email safe?

-Who is the WashU Course Evals Team?
+Who is WashU Course Evals?